Heedster/board-games-tracker/README.md

 - Daily monitoring of pre-order board games
 - Email notifications for new and removed pre-orders
 - Web interface to check if the service is running
-- Free hosting on Render.com
 - Email notifications via Amazon SES
+- Serverless deployment using AWS SAM

 ## Setup